-11. Diversity and Inclusion Advisory Board
+9. Diversity and Inclusion Advisory Board

-- 11.1.1 Our Future Health is committed to building a research programme that truly reflects the UK population, so that we can identify differences in how diseases begin and progress in people from different backgrounds.
-The purpose of the Diversity & Inclusion Advisory Board (DAB) is to advise and provide strategic support to the Our Future Health research programme regarding involvement, engagement, recruitment and retention of communities who are often under-represented in health research, including Black, Asian and other minority ethnic groups, and people from lower socioeconomic backgrounds. - 11.1.2 The DAB will provide expert advice to Our Future Health on equality, equity, diversity, and inclusion in relation to issues including participant recruitment, retention and engagement with and evaluation of the programme. - 11.1.3 The DAB will advise the Our Future Health Leadership Team, and where appropriate the Our Future Health Board of Trustees via the Our Future Health Leadership Team or the Our Future Health Executive Team.
+- 9.1.1 Our Future Health is committed to building a research programme that truly reflects the UK population, so that we can identify differences in how diseases begin and progress in people from different backgrounds.
+The purpose of the Diversity & Inclusion Advisory Board (DAB) is to advise and provide strategic support to the Our Future Health research programme regarding involvement, engagement, recruitment, and retention of communities who are often under-represented in health research, including Black, Asian, and other minority ethnic groups, and people from lower socioeconomic backgrounds. - 9.1.2 The DAB will provide expert advice to Our Future Health on equality, equity, diversity, and inclusion in relation to issues including participant recruitment, retention, and engagement with and evaluation of the programme. - 9.1.3 The DAB will advise the Our Future Health Executive Team, and, where appropriate, the Board of Trustees via the Executive Team.

-- 11.2.1 Members of the DAB will represent groups that possess experience and networks in communities that are classified as under-represented.
-Members will have extensive experience of influencing and motivating communities to engage in both national and local strategic projects. - 11.2.2 The DAB will comprise 20-25 members drawn from the following groups:
+- 9.2.1 Members of the DAB will represent groups that possess experience and networks in communities that are classified as under-represented.
+Members will have extensive experience of influencing and motivating communities to engage in both national and local strategic projects. - 9.2.2 The DAB will comprise members drawn from the following groups: